Tips for driving in Fuerteventura

 Driving without a shirt

-While it seems like a great idea to just wear your flip flops for the whole of your stay, or to come off the beach in bare feet and just hop in the car to drive home, if the police stop you they will not be impressed and neither will your bank account.
+While it seems like a great idea just to wear your flip-flops for the whole of your stay or to come off the beach barefoot and just hop in the car to drive home, if the police stop you, they will not be impressed and neither will your bank account.

 Pumping fuel with the radio on